newcleo-dev-team/lbh15/joss/paper.md

 single entry point to all the liquid metal properties, which are evaluated at the specified thermodynamic state after checking that such state is valid (temperature between the melting and the boiling values, and positive pressure).
-In addition, this approach allows to select the default correlations of the properties by means of the available class methods.
+In addition, this approach allows users to select the default correlations of the properties by means of the available class methods.
 The latter approach is best suited to cases where only a few specific properties are required for an individual thermodynamic state, since it offers faster